Bitcoin-ABC/bitcoin-abc/src/seeder/README.md

     iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 15353

-If properly configured, this will allow you to run dnsseed in userspace, using the `-port=15353` option.
+If properly configured, this will allow you to run bitcoin-seeder in userspace, using the `-port=15353` option.

 Generate Seed Lists